|

 What is green cleaning?

-The federal government has defined “green” and “environmentally preferred purchasing” as “…products and services that have a lesser or reduced effect on human health and the environment when compared with competing products and services that serve the same purpose.” -- Executive Order 13101 which can be seen at www.ofee.gov/eo/13101.htm.
+The federal government first defined “green” and “environmentally preferred purchasing” as “…products and services that have a lesser or reduced effect on human health and the environment when compared with competing products and services that serve the same purpose” with Executive Order 13101 in 1998.

 What does green cleaning mean to us?